zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     - ***(1)*** **Username**: With a trial account, this will be your email address.
 However, in the labs, an example username of cloud.admin will be referenced.
     - ***(2)*** **Password**: The first time you login, you will be required to change the default password.
-    - ***(3)*** **Cloud Account Name**: This name will be used when logging into your **Cloud Account with Identity Cloud Service** option. ***Note***: When you click on Link **(5)** in the email, you will use this Cloud Account Name.
-This is the future method by which all Oracle Services will be protected.
+    - ***(3)*** **Cloud Account Name**: This name will be used when you login  using the **Cloud Account with Identity Cloud Service**. ***Note***: When you click on Link **(5)** in the email, you will use this Cloud Account Name.
+This is the method by which all Oracle Services will eventually be authenticated.
-    - **Cloud Account Password**: You will shortly log into your Cloud Account to set this password.
+    - **Cloud Account Password**: You will shortly login to your Cloud Account to set this password.
-    - ***(4)*** **Identity Domain Name**: This name will be used when logging into **Traditional Cloud Services**.
-For the sake of this workshop, we will be using the Developer Cloud Services, which is currently a Traditional Cloud Services. ***Note***: When you click on Link **(6)** in the email, you will use this Identity Domain Name.
+    - ***(4)*** **Identity Domain Name**: This name will be used when you login with the **Traditional Cloud Services**.
+During this workshop, we will be use the Developer Cloud Services, which is currently a Traditional Cloud Services. ***Note***: When you click on Link **(6)** in the email, you will use this Identity Domain Name.
     - **Traditional Account Password**: You will shortly log into your Traditional Cloud Account to set this password.
     - **Identity Tenant ID**: We will locate this information later, but make a holding place in your notes for this field.
 This field will be used when creating a connection between the Developer Cloud Service (DevCS) and the Application Cloud Service (ACCS), allowing automatic deployment of Applications.
     - **Data Center**: We'll locate this information in an upcoming step, and this fields will also be used when creating the connection between DevCS and ACCS.

     - Click on the link ***(5)*** **Cloud Account My Services URL** provided in the email.
-    - Follow the instructions to **set your password**, and then record in your notes the new password in the **Cloud Account Password** field.
+    - Follow the instructions to **set your password**, and then record in your notes the new password for this **Cloud Account Password** field.
     - Click on the link ***(6)*** **Traditional Cloud Account My Services URL** provided in the email.
-    - Follow the instructions to **set your password**, and then record in your notes the new password in the **Traditional Account Password** field.
+    - Follow the instructions to **set your password**, and then record in your notes the new password for this **Traditional Account Password** field.

     ![](images/studentguide/Picture200.png)

 - Click on the **Cloud Account** drop down, and select the regular **Cloud Account**, NOT the (traditional) account.
-This will allow you to access all cloud services for this workshop, with the exception of the Developer Cloud Service. ***Note: Oracle will soon have all services merged under the Standard Identity Cloud Service managed Account.
-However, until that time, you need to be aware of your dashboard Account setting, and at times, you will need to switch between the Regular Cloud Account and Traditional Cloud Account to view the right services in the Dashboard and Dashboard Menus.***
+This will allow you to access all cloud services for this workshop, with the exception of the Developer Cloud Service. ***Note: Oracle will soon have all services merged under the Standard Identity Cloud Service Account.
+However, until that time, you need to be aware of your dashboard Account settings, and at times you will need to switch between the Regular Cloud Account and Traditional Cloud Account to view the right services in the Dashboard and Dashboard Menus.***

     ![](images/studentguide/Picture200.1.png)

-- Click on the **Customize Dashboard** box to add the Identity Cloud service to the Dashboard.
+- Click on the **Customize Dashboard** box to add the some select services to the Dashboard.

     ![](images/studentguide/Picture200.2.png)